gocomu/cli/README.md

    new       Create New Project
-   embed     Embed all *.wav/*.aiff files as []byte serve     Hot load your composition after save offline   Render the output as wav/aiff build     Build a stand-alone binary
+   embed     Embed all *.wav/*.aiff files as []byte serve     Hot load your composition while working offline   Render the output as wav/aiff build     Build a stand-alone binary